 Water is the number one thing to drink.

 There are other fluids you can add IF the weather is hot or you have multiple games or hours of training.

 5 things to add besides water when hot or training many hours.

-- Liquid iv [I’ve heard the yellow or lemon is not a good flavor, but I liked the blue colored one]
+- Liquid IV [I’ve heard the yellow or lemon is not a good flavor, but I liked this one]

-- Pedialyte [most don’t like the flavor, but you don’t need to drink a lot of it] and it works good.
+- Pedialyte [you don’t need to drink a lot of it] and it works good.
 There are different flavors.

 - Coconut water